 - Negotiating to get the award you deserve

-If the insurance company still does not offer an acceptable settlement, mediation might be necessary.
+If the insurance company still does not offer a fair settlement, mediation might be necessary.
 A neutral, third-party mediator could be called in to bring the two parties closer to an agreement on an acceptable award.

-If negotiation and/or mediation result in an offer that your lawyer feels is acceptable, you’ll have the opportunity to look at it closely and ask questions.
-If you and your attorney agree that the award offered will cover your past and future damages, you will accept the offer and sign a release form stating that you won’t seek any more compensation for your accident.
+If negotiation and/or mediation results in an offer that your lawyer feels is acceptable, you’ll have the opportunity to look at it closely and ask questions.
+If you and your attorney agree that the award offered is reasonable, you will accept the offer and sign a release form stating that you won’t seek any more compensation for your accident.

 The insurance company will process your check and send it to your attorney, who will deduct the fees and other costs you’ve agreed to and forward the remaining money to you.